 You will love how easy this chicken poblano soup recipe is chock full of veggies, and tender chicken in a light and creamy broth.
 A naturally gluten-free, low-carb soup that will have your family screaming for more!

 In a large soup pot, over medium heat, melt butter.
 Sauté onion, celery, garlic and poblanos, stirring often until tender and lightly browning, about 12-15 minutes.
 Add salt, pepper, cumin, thyme and sauté an additional 3-5 minutes, until fragrant and caramelized.

 Pour in broth and cream, bring to a simmer, then reduce heat to low, stirring often, about 15-20 minutes -- this marries the flavors.

 Using an immersion blender, blend the soup carefully until smooth (or use a blender, blending in batches -- careful though, the heat can build when using a blender, so be sure to do in small batches, never filling more than half full, removing the lid slowly) Pour the soup back into the pot.

-Add the chicken to the soup base, bring to simmer for another 15-30 minutes.
+Add the diced chicken to the soup and bring to a simmer for another 15-30 minutes.